Table of Contents_

 To pair a wireless device to a WPS-enabled router, there are two different methods of creating a link: a unique PIN, or what’s known as the “push-button” method.
 The first is fairly simple in its implementation and design, wherein a PIN number is printed on a sticker that’s attached to the router either on the back or the bottom of the unit.
 To get onto the wireless network, a user will have to enter this PIN much like they would a regular password, and because it’s a randomly generated number that can’t be guessed (say like your pet’s name or the street you grew up on), this makes it more difficult for the passing hacker to find a conventional way in.

-Next, there’s the push-button method, which works pretty much exactly how you think it would based on the name.
+Next, there’s the push-button method which is found on most routers including the Netgear Rax200.
+This works pretty much exactly how you think it would be based on the name.
 Almost all WPS-enabled routers these days come with a WPS button, that again can be found either on the side or the back of the unit.
 Once you push the button, you have two minutes or less (depending on the manufacturer’s individual setting) to push another button on the device you want to connect to get the two to see each other and link up.